-New study helps people with autism improve driving
+U. Michigan study to help those with autism improve driving

 “Many of them … would like to drive, but getting from wanting to drive and being able to drive are two different things,” Hodges said.

-Indeed, the first phase of the study found, in addition to detecting hazards, students with autism tended to slow down and “stop short” in front of stop signs.
+Indeed, the first phase of the study found that, in addition to detecting hazards, students with autism tended to slow down and “stop short” in front of stop signs.

 Hodges said she hopes the individualized driving sessions planned for phase two will bear fruit.